MW 38x3.5 / N38 - neodymium magnet

 Advantages as well as disadvantages of neodymium magnets NdFeB.

-• Key role in advanced technologically fields – are used in HDD drives, electric drive mechanisms, medical equipment or other modern machines.
+- Key role in the industry of new technologies – are used in computer drives, electric drive mechanisms, medical devices and other modern machines.

 Disadvantages of neodymium magnets:

-• Health risk arising from small pieces of magnets pose a threat, in case of ingestion, which is crucial in the context of children's health.
-Furthermore, tiny parts of these devices can hinder the diagnostic process after entering the body.
+- Potential hazard to health from tiny fragments of magnets pose a threat, when accidentally ingested, which is particularly important in the context of children's health.
+Additionally, tiny parts of these devices are able to hinder the diagnostic process when they are in the body.

 Neodymium magnets generate very strong magnetic fields that can interfere with the operation of a pacemaker.
 This is because many of these devices are equipped with a function that deactivates the device in a magnetic field.